seilylook/seilylook.github.io/posts/infra_structure/kubernetes/cka/mocktest/2/index.md

 Create a new deployment called `nginx-deploy`, with image `nginx:1.16` and `1` replica.
 Next upgrade the deployment to version `1.17` using rolling update.

+Deployment : nginx-deploy.
+Image: nginx:1.16

+Image: nginx:1.16

+Task: Upgrade the version of the deployment to 1:17

+Task: Record the changes for the image upgrade

 #### Answer

 ```bash